stevehamilton1/stevehamilton1.github.io/about.md

 Temple University CST | Philadelphia, PA | Sep 2022

-    •	Poster presentation on research in identifying genes contributing to sexual disparities in cancer.
+-Poster presentation on research in identifying genes contributing to sexual disparities in cancer.

 Scientific Design (Sci-Design)

 Temple University Student Organization | Philadelphia, PA | Aug 2021-Current

-•	President and founder of the organization.
+-President and founder of the organization.

-•	Organization focuses on science education and communication through visual art.
+-Organization focuses on science education and communication through visual art.

-•	Focus on leadership, organization of members and events, and biology education YouTube channel.
+-Focus on leadership, organization of members and events, and biology education YouTube channel.

 ### Academic History

-•	Dean's List | Fall 2020-Current
+-Dean's List | Fall 2020-Current

-•	Honors | Fall 2020-Current
+-Honors | Fall 2020-Current

-•	3.94 GPA
+-3.94 GPA

-•	Volunteer Tutor in Algebra, Pre-Calculus, and Calculus
+-Volunteer Tutor in Algebra, Pre-Calculus, and Calculus

 ### Activities
 •	Center for Computational Genetics and Genomics (CCGG) member